-Factors affecting comparability between PD-L1 assays include the following: i) different antibody clones will target different epitopes [23], information about which may be proprietary and mostly not publicly available; ii) different detection systems [24] and automated staining platforms will also affect comparability [25]; iii) post translational modification may be of influence [26]; iv) preanalytical factors, such as variation in type of fixative and duration of fixation can significantly influence the outcome of IHC procedures [27].
+Factors affecting comparability between PD-L1 assays include the following: i) different antibody clones will target different epitopes [23], information about which may be proprietary and mostly not publicly available; ii) different detection systems [24] and automated staining platforms [25]; iii) post translational modification may be of influence [26]; iv) preanalytical factors, such as variation in type of fixative and duration of fixation can significantly influence the outcome of IHC procedures [27].
 Delay in fixation has been repeatedly shown to affect the retention of certain proteins within tissues.
-One early report from the Dowsett group working with phospho-proteins in breast cancer tissues showed that there was an almost complete loss of reactivity for p-AKT and p-ERK in breast resection tissues in contrast to strong staining seen in matched core biopsies from the same samples.
-With the explanation being that the time taken for formalin to penetrate a core biopsy measuring perhaps 1-2 mm in diameter is much less than that in the case of a wide-local excision of 2-3cm in diameter, even when the latter is sliced on receipt in the histopathology department [28].
+One early report from the Dowsett group working with phospho-proteins in breast cancer tissues showed that there was an almost complete loss of reactivity for p-AKT and p-ERK in breast resection tissues in contrast to strong staining seen in matched core biopsies from the same samples [28].
 Moreover, in a NSCLC model delayed formalin fixation (increases in time before start of fixation) caused significant loss of immunoreactivity [29]: for PD-L1 a reduction in the proportion of tumour cells showing positive membrane staining was reduced and that the effect was larger with increase in fixation delay.
 In addition, v) methods used to decalcify bony tissues and thus enable the preparation of sections from them can also significantly affect IHC results.
 This is particularly relevant in the context of PD-L1 demonstration in NSCLC as bone is a frequent site for metastasis of NSCLC.
 Both acid and ethylenediaminetetraacetic acid (EDTA) declacifiers reduce the proportion of PD-L1 positive cells stained and the intensity with which they stain.
 Acid decalcification is more deleterious and shows an effect sooner than EDTA [30].

 The tissues and cell lines selected by UK NEQAS ICC & ISH for use in their EQA programmes were rigorously assessed and validated prior to their use.
 In regard to the PD-L1 NSCLC module, testing was conducted using two anti-PD-L1 clones (SP263, Ventana and 22C3, Agilent Dako) in a number of laboratories.
 Sections from multiple levels through the EQA blocks were stained to examine and control for heterogeneous expression.